Rolland Fisher: The Prohibitionist

 Fisher E. Fisher was born on June 3, 1900, in Newport, Nebraska.
 He earned an A.A. from Central College (now Central Christian College) in 1920.
 He served three years in the US Marine Corps.
 Then he attended Greenville College.
 Fisher later graduated from the University of Kansas in 1928.

-Fisher was a Free Methodist minister and evangelist.
+Fisher was a Free Methodist minister.
 He was pastor of several congregations.
 They were in the Kansas Conference of the Free Methodist Church.
 He was Secretary of the Kansas Conference and Treasurer of the Kansas Free Methodist Loan Board.
 Fisher was also editor of the Kansas Conference News Letter.

 Rev. Fisher was executive secretary of the Kansas Prohibition Party in 1948-50.
 He then served as chair of the state Party in 1962-68.
 He was also was vice-chair of the Prohibition National Committee in 1963-67.
 Fisher ran for a number of public offices in Kansas as the Prohibition Party candidate.
 He also edited The Kansas Statesman.
 Fisher then became the Prohibition Party candidate for the vice-presidency of the US in 1968.